-What does Polymorphous Light Eruption (PMLE) look like?
+What does Polymorphous (or polymorphic) Light Eruption (PMLE) look like?

 People always ask me what PMLE looks like and then start to describe the last rash they had.
 So I thought I could share some PMLE pictures.
 If you have something similar to my last sun rash, a doctor can help determine if you are affected by it.
 Polymorphous light eruption (PMLE) otherwise termed Polymorphic light eruption (PLE), is a skin complaint caused by sunlight, which usually appears as an itchy rash on sun-exposed skin.
 It is called polymorphous because it can take many different forms.
 The skin rash and the appearance of the eruption can be different for every person it affects.
 So chances are your PMLE is totally different than mine!